Text by Maren Häußermann

 Baltay gets his inspiration by looking at the work of other artists and combining it with his ideas.
 The focus on mouths and eyes was something he discovered on Christmas two or three years ago when he was bored and experimenting on his computer.
 He had a wobbly character vomit a rubber ball, and since then, it has been a returning topic for him.

 Baltay, too, uses this channel to get attention.
 But he sees a challenge in how you present animation compared to any other art: If I make a painting, I take it to a gallery, I sell it, and I make money.
-But if I make an animation, I put it on Instagram, and I get likes, and I count only likes but I don’t get money, so I do it for the attention only.
+But if I make an animation, I put it on Instagram, get likes, and count only likes, but I don’t get money, so I do it for attention only.
 That’s a huge difference for a visual motion artist.
 I think we should ask ourselves how we treat motion graphics.
 Like fine art, like a painting?
 No one has thought about it that way.

-And you’re like, well, it doesn’t look like my style anymore, but I think they’re going to like it.
+And you’re like, it doesn’t look like my style anymore, but I think they will like it.
 And then they get super involved, and you have to redo everything.
-And at the end of the process, it’s not something that you like, and you don’t feel proud because it’s not yours anymore.
+And at the end of the process, it’s not something you like, and you don’t feel proud because it’s not yours anymore.
 Wennerstedt faces a similar conflict.

 The work on Instagram is only personal work for him.
 But most of the commercial work is based on these personal projects.
 But then he also gets a lot of requests from people who want him to create unsatisfying animations.

 Baltay just finished his second short film.
-He searches his inspiration also in artwork from the last twenty or thirty years.
-But again, older works from Jean-Michel Basquiat for example or even renaissance paintings.
-He follows over 1000 artists on Instagram and with all that influence will continue to explore ways to make surreal videos that have curious emotional effects on his audience.
+He searches for his inspiration also in artwork from the last twenty or thirty years.
+But again, older works from Jean-Michel Basquiat, for example, or even Renaissance paintings.
+He follows over 1000 artists on Instagram and, with all that influence, will continue to explore ways to make surreal videos that have curious emotional effects on his audience.